nishiyasu742/OnStepBOX/README.md

 - Integrated SHC and OnStep controller in a single enclosure
 - Based on the proven **OnStep MaxESP3 circuit design**
 - Compatible with the official OnStep firmware (GPLv3)
-- USB-PD powered stepper motor driver with TMC2209 support
 - Compact build using an off-the-shelf plastic enclosure (machined, not 3D-printed)
 - Designed for DIY assembly with widely available components